vialabdusp/planning-representation/w02_illustrator-map/tutorial.md

 (add image)

 ### File for This Exercise
-Open the Illustrator file your exported from ArcMap or QGIS.
+Open the Illustrator file you exported from ArcMap or QGIS.
 Alternatively, download the file we exported for you from here.

 ## Checkout Paper Size and Margins